zestia/ember-select-box/README.md

 ## Notes

 - Does not come with any styles
-- Does not concern itself with dropdown positioning (this can be achieved using a positioning libraries or in future using CSS anchor positioning)
+- Does not concern itself with dropdown positioning<br>
+  (this can be achieved using a positioning libraries, or in future using CSS anchor positioning)
 - The Dropdown component will be swapped for a Popover when browsers have better support for it.

 ## Example